-The 1992 Cardinals didn’t do much; at 83-79, they placed 3rd in the NL East.
-Ozzie Smith, Ray Lankford and even Bernard Gilkey were all-star level players that year, but it wasn’t quite enough for them to make the playoffs.
-Tewksbury pitched like an ace that year, and he never again had a season quite like it, although he was decent in 1993 (2.7 WAR) and had two 3+ WAR years with the Twins at the end of his career.
+The 1992 Cardinals didn’t do much; at 83-79, they placed 3rd in the National League East Division.
+Ozzie Smith, Ray Lankford, and even Bernard Gilkey were All-Star level players that year, but it wasn’t quite enough for them to make the playoffs.
+Tewksbury pitched like an ace that year, and he never again had a season quite like it, although he was decent in 1993 (2.7 WAR) and had two 3+ WAR years with the Minnesota Twins at the end of his career.

 Interestingly, FanGraphs measures Tewksbury’s 1993 season more favorably than his 1992 season.
 That’s because FanGraphs uses FIP (Fielding Independent Pitching) for its WAR calculation rather than ERA.
 But for purposes of “Junk Wax Dynasty” we are focusing on results, which is why we’re using Baseball Reference’s ERA/RA9 (Runs Allowed/9) based WAR.
 FanGraphs has Tewksbury’s 1992 season being worth 4.0 WAR and his 1993 season at 4.3 WAR, thanks to an inflated BABIP (batting average on balls in play).